 The Islands Of The Antarctic

 Not to be ignored are the 4 island territories which can be found on the Antarctic Plate.
 These islands have zero population and they don’t come under the treaty signed back in 1959.
 They are dependent territories of UN Member States:

 - Hear Island and Mcdonald Islands (Australia)

 - Districts of the French Southern and Antarctic Lands (France)

 - Prince Edward (South Africa)

-Sometimes added to the list South Georgia and the South Sandwich Islands (United Kingdom) due to their location it can also be classed as part of South America.
+Sometimes added to the list is South Georgia and the South Sandwich Islands (United Kingdom).
+But due to their location they can also be classed as part of South America.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!